-Thematic Issue 3: Unregistered Organizations (Priority: High)
+1254 Thematic Issue 6: Unregistered Organizations

-Currently, the scope of PSP PCTF includes all organizations registered in Canada (including inactive organizations) for which an identity has been established in Canada.
-There are also many kinds of unregistered organizations operating in Canada such as sole proprietorships, trade unions, co-ops, NGOs, unregistered charities, and trusts.
-An analysis of these unregistered organizations needs to be undertaken.
+- 1255 Currently, the scope of PCTF includes "all organizations registered in Canada (including - inactive organizations) for which an identity has been established in Canada".
+There are - 1257 also many kinds of unregistered organizations operating in Canada such as sole - 1258 proprietorships, trade unions, co-ops, NGOs, unregistered charities, and trusts.
+An - 1259 analysis of these unregistered organizations in relation to the PCTF needs to be - 1260 undertaken.